 Interest has soared to unprecedented levels from the excitement emanating from their first winning record in a decade, new ownership, Rex Ryan’s arrival and a few high-profile roster moves.

 A Bills source has indicated season tickets have surpassed 55,000.
 They are virtually certain they will break their record of 57,132 set in 1992.

 A cap on season tickets would be instituted to protect fans who want to buy single-game tickets.

 The source added Ralph Wilson Stadium’s suites are nearly sold out.

-Revenues will be boffo.
-Ticket prices are up 6 percent over last year.
+Revenues will be greater, as ticket prices are up 6 percent over last year.

-What's more, season tickets are 10 games -- eight regular-season, two preseason -- instead of just nine games when the Bills exported one of their home dates to Toronto from 2008 through 2013.
+What’s more, season tickets are 10 games – eight regular-season, two preseason – instead of just the nine games when the Bills exported one of their home dates to Toronto from 2008 through 2013.